Wally Cleaver: Subsequent history

 In 1983, CBS aired the reunion telemovie Still the Beaver starring Jerry Mathers.
 Other members of the original series cast, including Dow, reprised their roles.
 In 1985, a sequel to the original series was produced called Still the Beaver, again starring Jerry Mathers and other original cast members.
 The series lasted one season on the Disney Channel before being picked up by TBS in 1986 and renamed The New Leave It to Beaver.
 The series aired until 1989.

 In Still the Beaver and The New Leave It to Beaver, Wally is married to high school-sweetheart Mary Ellen and is an attorney engaged in private practice.
-Although it is not specified what Wally's exact specialties are, he did agree to be Beaver's attorney to fight for custody of his kids, but the plans changed when Beaver's ex-wife asked him to take the boys because the only vet school that will take her is in Italy.
+Although it is not specified what Wally's specialty is, he agreed to be Beaver's attorney to fight for custody of his kids, but the plans changed when Beaver's ex-wife asked him to take the boys because the only vet school that will take her is in Italy.
 When the sequel series begins in 1984, Wally and Mary Ellen are the parents of a 10-year-old daughter, Kelly (Kaleena Kiff).
 In 1986, Mary Ellen gives birth to their second child, Kevin (who was age advanced to 4 years old in the fall of 1987 and played by Troy Davidson).
 The family lives at 213 Pine Street ... next door to his widowed mother June, Beaver, and Beaver's sons; Ward had died shortly before the events of Still the Beaver take place (series star Hugh Beaumont had died in 1982).

 In 1997, the feature film Leave It to Beaver was released with young Erik von Detten as Wally.